ngwanatiyani/SkyPretoria-Aviation/README.md

 # Sky Pretoria

-Welcome to the **Sky Pretoria** project!
+Welcome to the **Sky Pretoria** prototype project!
 This web application is designed to elevate your aviation experience, offering flight training, aerial tours, and private charters across South Africa.

 ## Features

 - **Destinations**: Explore various flight destinations.
-- **Booking**: Plan your journey and book flights easily( feel free to add).
+- **Booking**: Plan your journey and book flights easily.
 - **Fleet**: Discover our range of aircraft.
 - **Testimonials**: Read client experiences and feedback.
 - **Contact**: Get in touch for inquiries.